marci-pires/WikiHadatac/HADatAc-REST-API.md

-Users need to acquire a token inside of HADatAc to request a service token
+Users need to acquire a token inside of HADatAc to download metadata/data programmatically.
+Tokens are created for the user asking for a token.

 ## List of Studies